Covid 19 coronavirus: Why cases are growing in Russia, Brazil and India

 "It is unacceptable that in the face of this serious health crisis, the focus of the government is still on political and ideological discussions," he said.

-Brazil's number of infections has overtaken Russia – making it second only to the US in its number of cases – and its outbreak is expected to accelerate until early June.
+Brazil's number of infections has overtaken Russia – making it second only to the US in its number of cases – and its outbreak is expected to accelerate until early next month.

 • Covid19.govt.nz: The Government's official Covid-19 advisory website